You can log in to the DigitalOcean Control Panel in one of three ways:

 If you lost the SSH key you use for your Droplet, follow the lost SSH key instructions to regain access.
 If you lost or don’t know the root password for the Droplet, you can reset the Droplet’s root password via the control panel.
 For more SSH troubleshooting tips, see our SSH troubleshooting guide.

-From the main navigation in the Account section, select Profile.
-From there, in the Sign-in method section, click Change.
+To access your account settings, click the profile icon in the top right of the control panel.
+In the menu that opens, click Manage Account to go to your My Account page.
+In the Sign-in method section, click Change.
 This opens a pull-down menu with three options: Change email, Use Google, and Use GitHub.

 To log in with an email and password, click Change email.
 This opens two text fields for a new email address and a password confirmation.
 Fill in both fields and then click Submit Change.
 A confirmation is sent to your new email address to confirm the change.
 The change does not take effect until you click the link in the confirmation email.